ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    <coap://[2001:db8::ab]/manage/gp3>;rt="core.osc.gconf"
 ~~~~~~~~~~~

 The following, additional example considers a request payload that uses both configuration parameters and status parameters as filter criteria.
-In particular, the following is assumed.
+In particular, the following is assumed:

 * In the URI of every group-configuration resource, the path component is /manage/GROUPNAME, where GROUPNAME is the group name of the associated OSCORE group.